MObinXIV/LLD/TheoryPart/OO/The5solidPrinciples/SRP/SRP.md

 ## Why

-We Use it to keep the functionalities of our code consistent and don't violet each other by changing one thing related to one actor , don't affect other actors work.
+We Use it to keep the functionalities of our code consistent and don't violet each other by changing one thing related to one actor , don't affect other actors work. keep things **cohesion** & easy to change.

 ## summary